-The Timing Mechanism of Gene Expression in Maturing Neurons
+The Timing Mechanism of Gene Expression

 Central nervous system (CNS) development results from the interactions between intrinsic genes and extrinsic environment.
 The process of neuronal development consists of successive developmental stages including proliferation, differentiation, migration, axon extension, dendritogenesis, and formation of functional synapses (Figure 1A).
 In this developmental sequence, the interplay between genes and environment ensures that each step must occur in the proper timing and sequence.
 Their successful regulation requires that numerous groups of genes be turned on and off in a timely manner.
 However, the timing mechanisms of gene expression in maturing neurons are not fully understood.